-Concerning “this generation shall not pass (away)”, I believe Christ taught that the generation that saw the heavenly signs and signs on earth He referenced would be the generation that would see His Coming.
+Concerning “this generation shall not pass (away)”, I believe Christ taught that the generation that sees the heavenly signs and signs on the earth He referenced would be the generation that would see His Coming.
 These signs won’t occur until at least after the opening of the sixth seal as shown in the following table:

 |Signs Connected to Christ’s Coming|

 |The Sun Darkens||The Moon Changes||Signs in the Heavens||Massive Seismic Activity|

 |Rev 6:12-14: (12) And I beheld when he had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood; (13) And the stars of heaven fell unto the earth, even as a fig tree casteth her untimely figs, when she is shaken of a mighty wind.
 (14) And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.|

 |Matt 24:29: Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken:|